 13. Watch The Nutcracker at the Royal Theatre

-Canada's Royal Winnipeg Ballet and Victoria Symphony present a classic Christmas tradition — The Nutcracker.
-Perfect for the entire family, this performance will take place on December 2, 3, and 4 with afternoon and evening shows.
+The Ukrainian Shunka Dancers and Victoria Symphony present a classic Christmas tradition — The Nutcracker.
+Perfect for the entire family, this performance will take place on December 1, 2 and 3 with afternoon and evening shows.
 You can purchase your tickets on the Royal Theatre's website.

 Oak Bay Beach Hotel exterior.
 Credit: Destination Greater Victoria.